 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Learn how to cook dried mushrooms, a powerhouse ingredient packed with savory, meaty flavor.
-They are delicious in soups, stews, gravies, and comforting dishes.
+Learn how to cook dried mushrooms, a powerhouse ingredient packed with savory, meaty taste.
+Soak the dried mushrooms until rehydrated, then add to soups, stews, and sauces for plant-based umami flavor.

-- Mushrooms: This method works with many dried mushrooms such as porcini or shiitake.
-1 ½ ounces dried mushrooms is about 8 ounces fresh mushrooms.
+- Mushrooms: This method works with many dried mushrooms such as porcini or shiitake (but soak times may vary).

-- Water: To infuse even more flavor into your dried mushrooms, soak in chicken broth or beef broth.
+- Water: To infuse even more flavor into your dried mushrooms, soak in chicken broth, beef broth, or vegetable stock.

 Step-by-step instructions

 - In a medium bowl, add dried mushrooms and boiling water.
-Let sit until soft and pliable, about 5 to 10 minutes.
+Let sit until soft and pliable, about 5 to 10 minutes for dried porcini mushrooms and up to 30 minutes for dried shiitake mushrooms.

 Beef Recipes